Levi’s under fire after supplier laid off hundreds of workers - KESQ

 As for Gulel’s allegations of excessive overtime and abusive managers at the factory, Levi’s did not respond to CNN’s requests for comment.

-Hugo Boss told CNN it was “monitoring the accusations” at the Levi’s plant in Sanliurfa.
+Hugo Boss told CNN that, although its products are manufactured at other Ozak Tekstil plants, it was “monitoring the accusations” at the Sanliurfa factory.
 “Ozak has confirmed that it complies with our social standards, which are mandatory for a business relationship with Hugo Boss, and that a trade union has been active in the company for over 10 years,” said Carolin Westermann, a spokesperson for the German brand.

 ‘Blacklisted’